Changissnz/goals/README.md

 support car payments and car
 insurance has become my career
 challenge.
 And then I go
-home to hear Youtube podcasts
+home to hear family members
-played by family members
+playing Youtube podcasts
 of random Asian weirdos in
 Asia.